24/7 health advice - Health811 - Call 811 | 24/7 support - Ontario Caregiver Organization - 1-833-416-2273

 Project: Community Wellness Bus

-The Community Wellness Bus represents a new way for AOHT partners to come together to address unmet needs in the downtown core.
+The Community Wellness Bus represents a new way for AOHT partners to come together to address unmet needs in Sault Ste.
+Marie and area.
 An evidence-based model of outreach services, this project is grounded in an approach of primary health care that looks at physical, mental and social well-being.
 Due to the large homeless and underhoused population who suffer disproportionately from the burden of mental health and addictions, a major area of focus will be providing basic levels of care and interventions from a primary care nursing, addictions, and peer support perspective.
 There will also be a heavy focus on engaging patients in further services based on their needs.
 This will support patients in receiving the appropriate level of care at the right time, thus reducing unnecessary emergency department visits and escalation in acuity of needs due to inaccessibility.

 Algoma Public Health (2018)